nalej/docs/applications/app_descriptors.md

-# How to create an application descriptor
+# Structure of an application descriptor

 The system supports specifying the application structure in the form of an application descriptor.
 An application descriptor is an entity that contains all the information required to launch a complex application composed of different services.
 The overall structure of an application descriptor is as follows: